XxElInmortalXx/VitrinaReact/README.md

 - useCallback
 - useContext
 - useId
-- Manejo de formularios
+- Form management
-- Consumir una API
+- Consume an API
-- Código Limpio
+- Clean Code

-## Pila de Tecnologías Usadas
+## Used Technologies Stack

 **Client:** React, TailwindCSS, vite (Vanilla), APIs

-## Optimizaciones
+## Optimizations

-Me centro MVP (producto mínimo viable) El código está en sus versiónes iniciales, en futuras actualizacónes haré mejoras al código como optimizaciónes de los códigos y componetización y separación de funcionalidades cono una carpeta separardas.
+I focus on MVP (minimum viable product).
+The code is in its initial versions, in future updates I will make improvements to the code such as code optimizations and componentization and separation of functionalities as a separate folder.

-## Comentarios
+## Comments

-Si tienes algún comentario, comunicate conmigo alpiryk@gmail.com, te responderé en 30 minutos
+If you have any comments, please contact me alpiryk@gmail.com, I will respond within 30 minutes

-## Autor
+## Author

 - [Andres Eduardo Rosas Alpiri](https://github.com/XxElInmortalXx)

-## Apéndice
+## Appendix

-Este readme se actualizó el 04/11/23
+This readme was updated on 11/04/23